Oscilloscope types: Digital storage oscilloscope

 The digital storage oscilloscope, or DSO for short, is now the preferred type for most industrial applications.
 Instead of storage-type cathode ray tubes, DSOs use digital memory, which can store data as long as required without degradation.
 A digital storage oscilloscope also allows complex processing of the signal by high-speed digital signal processing circuits.

 The vertical input is digitized by an analog-to-digital converter to create a data set that is stored in the memory of a microprocessor.
-The data set is processed and then sent to the display, which in early DSOs was a cathode ray tube, but today is a LCD flat panel.
+The data set is processed and then sent to the display, which in early DSOs was a cathode ray tube, but today is an LCD flat panel.
 DSOs with color LCD displays are common.
 The sampling data set can be stored to internal or removable storage or sent over a LAN or USB for processing or archiving.
 A screen image can also be saved to internal or removable storage, or sent to a built-in or externally connected printer, without the need for an oscilloscope camera.
 The oscilloscope's own signal analysis software can extract many useful time-domain features (e.g., rise time, pulse width, amplitude), frequency spectra, histograms and statistics, persistence maps, and a large number of parameters meaningful to engineers in specialized fields such as telecommunications, disk drive analysis and power electronics..

 Digital oscilloscopes are limited principally by the performance of the analog input circuitry, the duration of the sample window, and resolution of the sample rate.
 When not using equivalent-time sampling, the sampling frequency should be higher than the Nyquist rate which is double the frequency of the highest-frequency component of the observed signal, otherwise aliasing occurs.

 Advantages over the analog oscilloscope are: